A look at the 29 people Trump pardoned or gave commutations

 CHRISTOPHER II X, FORMERLY CHRISTOPHER ANTHONY BRYANT

 The prominent community leader in Louisville, Kentucky, was issued a full pardon for his conviction on federal drug charges.
-He was also issued a pardon by Kentucky’s governor for state offences in 2019.
+He was also issued a pardon by Kentucky’s governor for state offenses in 2019.

 ROBERT COUGHLIN